7421 NW 5th Street

 The Comfort Station will not only provide an amenity to the residents and general public, but also demonstrate the City’s commitment to retaining its Gold certification through the Florida Green Building Coalition’s “Green Local Government” program.

-The park was renamed Rae Carole Armstrong Liberty Tree Park in September 2009, in honor of Plantation’s current Mayor.
+The park was renamed Rae Carole Armstrong Liberty Tree Park in September 2009, in honor of Plantation’s Mayor from 1999 to 2011.
 It is home to the annual Plantation Junior Woman’s Club event, Art in the Park.